 Final admission is contingent upon clearance from the education authorities of the home country and from U.S. Citizenship and Immigration Services.

-A limited amount of financial aid is available to international students, chiefly in the form of graduate assistantships requiring a certain amount of work at the University; but students must be certain of adequate funds for their academic and living expenses before enrolling.
+A limited amount of financial aid is available to international students, but students must be certain of adequate funds for their academic and living expenses before enrolling.

 For more information, contact the Graduate School at 724-938-4187.